wpilibsuite/frc-docs/source/docs/software/vscode-overview/3rd-party-libraries.rst

 3rd Party Libraries
 ===================

-Teams that are using non-PWM motor controllers or advanced sensors will most likely need to install external vendor dependencies.
+Teams that are using non-:term:`PWM` motor controllers or advanced sensors will most likely need to install external vendor dependencies.

 What Are Vendor Dependencies?
 -----------------------------